louis-langholtz/PlayRho/Extras/Readme.txt

-This folder contains user contributions.
-Contributions are _not_ supported by the Box2D project.
+This folder contains user contributions that are _not_ supported by the Box2D project.

-Contributions may not compile or function correctly.
+These contributions may not compile or function correctly.